fredemmott/fredemmott.github.io/blog/_posts/2022-05-29-vr-software-components.markdown

 Some layers like the 'world view' provide an image for each eye, while others provide a shape (e.g. 'rectangle' or 'curved rectangle'), an image, and position information.
 For example, menus are often curved rectangles displayed at a specific position.
-A compositor's primary purpose is to merge these layers into a single image for each eye; ideally, this will then be sent to the headset as directly as possible.
+A compositor's primary purpose is to merge these layers into a single image for each eye.
+Ideally, this will then be sent to the headset as directly as possible.

-The runtime and compositor are usually bundled together, and can usually be thought of as a single thing; however, for SteamVR, it can be important: "OpenVR Drivers" can be thought of as a second API translation layer, though for SteamVR itself, rather than for games.
+The runtime and compositor are usually bundled together, and can usually be thought of as a single thing; however, for SteamVR, the difference can be significant: "OpenVR Drivers" can be thought of as a second API translation layer, though for SteamVR itself, rather than for games.
 OpenVR drivers (i.e. hardware vendors) can choose whether or not the SteamVR compositor is used - there are a few possible paths:

 ![OpenVR drivers can use the SteamVR compositor, a vendor compositor, or both](/assets/images/2022-05-vr/openvr-driver-types.svg)